nanfeng1999/nanfeng1999/README.md

 ### Hi there 👋

-- I’m currently learning SOFA-RPC and RocketMQ
+- I’m currently learning dubbo-go
 - How to reach me: nanfeng_yzy@163.com

 ### My contribution to open source 👋